 What You’ll Need

-Brace yourself, the list looks long, but it really just uses many pantry staples.
+Brace yourself, the chinese almond chicken ingredient list looks long, but it really just uses many pantry staples.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 - Boneless Skinless Chicken Breast- I generally use 2-4 pieces, depending on size.
 Large ones can be cut into smaller, more manageable pieces.
 Or skip a step by purchasing thin chicken cutlets at the store.